esccode/esccode.github.io/_posts/2023-05-15-comptia-data-domain.md

 Inferential Statistics draws conclusions from our data by making generalizations and predictions

 - t-tests(A test used to *compare two groups* when determining whether there is a significant difference between the means of both groups)
-- Z-score(A value that shows how many standard deviations a data point is from the mean)
+- Z-score(A value that shows how many *standard deviations a data point is from the mean*)
-- P-values(A value in statistical tests that tells the probability that an observed difference occurred by chance)
+- P-values(A value in statistical tests that tells the probability that an observed difference *occurred by chance*)
-- Chi-squared(compares the size of the difference between the expected result and the actual result,two types:*Goodness of fit* and test of independence)
+- Chi-squared(compares the size of the *difference between the expected result and the actual result*,two types:*Goodness of fit* and test of independence)
 - Hypothesis testing
   - Type I error(An error that occurs when the *correct hypothesis is rejected* and the *incorrect hypothesis is accepted*; also known as *false positive*)
   - Type II error(An error that occurs when the *incorrect hypothesis is accepted* and the *correct hypothesis is rejected*; also known as *false negative*)